I recently complained, failed to get anywhere and left my favourite airline (not BA) over two routine issues.

 This post is about a hidden tipping point in service demand and the risk of losing not just many high paying, but every good and previously loyal customer.

-A bit of technical (but not too much)
+A bit of technical stuff (but not too much)

 Elasticity was taught to us in those dark economics 101 classes as the degree to which product demand and supply curves react to changes in price.
 Broadly, products deemed essential are bought constantly despite price changes (inelastic) because the value/need of the product exceeds the reaction to a price rise.
 On the other hand, nonessential, readily available products that are subject to price rises, may experience a drop in demand (elastic) and switching.